 Where Can We See Geisha Today?

 Geisha are performers, so they must have places where they perform.
-In Japan, geisha can often be found in flower towns.
+In Japan, they can often be found in flower towns.
 These towns are often in the larger cities, onsen towns like Atami, or cities with historical districts like Kanazawa.

 Tokyo has six flower towns, including Asakusa, Akasaka, and Shimbashi.
 Although one district in Tokyo is credited with the first official female geisha, that culture declined a bit.
 Although it’s had a revival, it doesn’t compare to Kyoto.